 Iberia flies to 5 cities in the Continental U.S.: Boston, Chicago, Los Angeles (seasonal), Miami, and New York (JFK).

 Since American Airlines doesn’t display Iberia award availability, you can use the British Airways website to do the search.
 If your desired itinerary consists of more than a flight to Madrid, don’t try to feed the British search engine your whole itinerary or it may chock on it.
 Search for the flight between your U.S. gateway airport to Madrid first, then do separate searches to find other segments.

 Qantas.com is another website that will show you Iberia award space.
 Since Iberia Business Class award availability is not overly abundant, the Qantas “Flexible with dates” option can help fish out that “accidental” elusive award seat, and it’s less tiring than clicking date after date in the BA award search.
 Be aware, though, that the Qantas website is well-known for displaying phantom availability sometimes.

 Another excellent and free way to search for your flight is a Chrome extension called Award Flight Finder.
 For a free tool, it’s excellent at what it does.
 You can set all kind of parameters including the class of service, the desired number of seats, the booking window, and the app will work in the background while you are free to do anything else.
-If you want to know more about this great tool, you can check our review here.

 Of course, you can always check availability on Iberia.com, but keep in mind that not all its business class award space is shared with partners.